Chris3606/GoRogue/GoRogue.Docs/index.md

 GoRogue has its own subreddit at [r/goroguelib](https://www.reddit.com/r/goroguelib).
 Feel free to post there with general questions, suggestions for the library, etc.

 ## Discord
-GoRogue (currently) does not have its own Discord server.
-However, for [SadConsole](https://github.com/SadConsole/SadConsole/) users, SadConsole's discord does have a gorogue-integration channel that can be useful for getting questions answered or problems solved -- I frequently check this discord, so if you're using SadConsole, feel free to post there with issues or questions as well.
+GoRogue now has its own [Discord server](https://discord.gg/fxj5kPq)!.
+Feel free to stop by with issues or questions.
+Additionally, for [SadConsole](https://github.com/SadConsole/SadConsole/) users, SadConsole's discord does have a gorogue-integration channel that can be useful for getting questions answered or problems solved -- I also frequently check this discord, so if you're using SadConsole, feel free to post there with issues or questions as well.